Being a full-time musician has a lot of great perks.

 The Money Aspect

 One of the most important parts you need to establish is your budget.
-What is your “bottom-line number” that you need to make in your career in order to live off of playing your music?
+What is your “bottom-line number” that you need to make in your career to live off of playing your music?

-Get into the nitty-gritty of your budget and break your expenses down so you can note what you actually will need to sustain your lifestyle from month to month, and ask yourself questions along the way, like “Do I really need that coffee from Starbucks every morning, or can I forego my latte and save myself an extra $20/week?”
+Get into the nitty-gritty of your budget and break your expenses down so you can note what you actually will need to sustain your lifestyle from month to month, and ask yourself questions along the way, like “Do I need that coffee from Starbucks every morning, or can I forego my latte and save myself an extra $20/week?”

 You would be surprised by how much you can save when you add up all those little “extras” you treat yourself to.